You’ve goat to be kidding Me

 Weirdly enough, in Asia when locals overcharge for a taxi or tuk tuk I am not mad in the slightest because I am expecting it.
 I only get angry when I don’t see it coming.
 I find it extra slimy because you trust that the stranger serving you a lemon ice smoothie in Amalfi wouldn’t charge you 7 euros for something so rubbish.
 But they do and it happens often and it makes me sad.
 I think I have typed this before but if a place treats me well and is delicious I will for sure go back to it.
 Treat me like shit and it will ruin my entire day because it is despicable and these things enrage me.

 I don’t need to hash up a plate of this negativity while we are all in self-isolation.

-Who stole my gel pen in grade 5, however, I remember like it was today.
+Who stole my gel pen in grade 5, however, I remember it like it was today.
 It was supposed to be in my pencil crayon box and I noticed while I was sharpening them that it was gone.
-Thanks Erin.
+Thanks Andrea.